swastika0015/swastika0015/README.md

 - 🔭 I’m currently working on My Portfolio
 - 🌱 I’m currently learning React and JS
-- 📫 How to reach me: DM are open!
+- 📫 How to reach me: DMs are open!
 - ⚡ Fun fact: I scroll through Twitter at every 5 minutes